-• Group Activities focus on creative projects and analyses of visual media.
-Instead of written feedback, deliverables are graded on a 10-point scale: 10= Excellent; 9= Very Good; 8= Good; 7= Adequate; 6= Inadequate; 5 & below = Fundamentally flawed.
+Class Activities.
+Receive points for participating in activities and submitting deliverables in Moodle.
+Instead of receiving written feedback, deliverables are graded on this 10-point scale: 10 = Excellent; 9 = Very Good; 8 = Good; 7 = Adequate; 6 = Inadequate; 5 and below = Fundamentally flawed.

-Moodle Student Progress Reports.
-Receive participation points for the timely completion of required content in Moodle.
-2 Moodle progress reports will be generated:
+Moodle Student Progress Report.
+Receive points for the timely completion of required content in Moodle.
+Moodle progress reports will be generated during the term:

-- Mid-Term Report, covering Week 1-5 modules - End-of-Term Report, covering Week 6-10 modules
+- Mid-Term Progress Report, covering Week 1-5 modules - End-of-Term Progress Report, covering Week 6-10 modules

 These auto-generated reports track the student's completion of tasks in Moodle.
-To receive a satisfactory grade, all required activities in the modules must be checked as completed in a timely manner (including viewing lessons, videos, and readings; submitting assignments).
+To receive a satisfactory grade, all required activities in the modules must be checked as completed in a timely manner (this includes viewing lessons, videos, and readings; submitting assignments).